opencv/opencv/doc/py_tutorials/py_core/py_basic_ops/py_basic_ops.markdown

 @code
 >>> b = img[:,:,0]
 @endcode
-Suppose you want to set all the red pixels to zero, you do not need to split the channels first.
+Suppose you want to set all the red pixels to zero - you do not need to split the channels first.
 Numpy indexing is faster:
 @code{.py}
 >>> img[:,:,2] = 0